Lichen Planopilaris: What It Is, Causes, Symptoms & Treatments

 Lichen Planopilaris and Hair Transplant: Is It Possible?

-It is possible to have a hair transplant if you have lichen planopilaris but only after the condition has been inactive for 1-2 years.
+It is possible to have hair transplant surgery if you have lichen planopilaris but only after the condition has been inactive for 1-2 years.
 If lichen planopilaris is still active, a hair transplant cannot take place.
 To determine the candidacy for a hair transplant, the doctor will check for any symptoms of the condition and may even perform a pull test.

 You should not be experiencing any pain, burning, or itching.
 Additionally, the base of the hair follicles should not be red or scaly, as this is a sign of active lichen planopilaris.
 For the hair transplant to take place, the condition should be “burnt out.”
 Still, the patient should have a strong donor area (hair on the back and sides of the scalp) to undergo the surgery.
 This may not always be the case, so a hair transplant may not be recommended.